UbiquityRobotics/learn/programming_your_robot/sim.md

 If the above commands fail or the list of files is not found you will need to add the components required for Magni simulation in Gazebo.

+#### Running ROS Melodic for simulation

+As of early 2021 you could run Ubuntu 18.04 with ROS Melodic and still use the process on this page.

+If you did that you would have to use the word   'melodic' for every place in every command that used 'kinetic'.

 ### Adding the required Components

 #### Install catkin